-When looking for a care home there are lots of things to think about.
-Our national Age Space Top Tips and Practical Guide covers everything to consider, when finding the right care home for your parent.
+When looking for a care home, there are lots of things to think about.
+Our national guide to Finding a Care Home covers everything you’ll need consider, when finding the right care home for your parent.

 Finding Hampshire Care Homes

 There are hundreds of care homes across Hampshire, each offering different services and tailored to different needs.

 Age Space is working hard on making our own care home search engine to help you find the best care home options in your area.
 In the meantime, we recommend directories like carehome.co.uk.

 With so many care home available across Hampshire and the Isle of Wight, it’s important to take a look into what the cities and towns in the county have to offer.
 The following provides a brief overview of the major areas in Hampshire.

 You may also want to check out our guide to Cultural Delights for the Elderly in Hampshire.

 Portsmouth is a waterfront city that is situated on the beautiful South coast.
 Portsmouth Port is the most connected international port in the UK, providing passenger routes to France, Spain and the Channel Islands.
 The city has famously great shopping and leisure facilities at Gunwharf Quays and is home to the major Queen Alexandra Hospital and award-winning Rowans Hospice.

 Located on the South Coast, near the New Forest, Southampton is also a major port.
 The city is very green, devoting substantial areas to large, well kept parks.
 There are also a number of public areas where people can view the water and activity in the harbour.
 The city is served by the largest hospital in Hampshire, Southampton General Hospital, as well as Countess Mountbatten Hospice, which delivers compassionate palliative care.